Aconcagua trekking expedition in Argentina

 PeopleOn all our trips we want to put money directly back into the local communities we visit.
 We stay in small, locally run hotels in Mendoza, avoiding big international chains.
 We encourage clients to visit the local markets and to pay market price, where fair and reasonable.
 All food supplied on the trail is sourced fresh from local markets.
 We place a strong emphasis on the importance of sourcing locally wherever possible and illustrate the value of this for the local communities to our clients.
 If we summit on the first night and descend early from the mountain, we organise a visit to a local vineyard to sample the famous local Malbec.

-Local teams of guides, cooks and porters are employed to lead and assist our expeditions on the ground in tandem with the international guide and doctor who travel with each trip.
-Our local guides are highly experienced and very familiar with the expedition route, local history, cultures and customs of the region and are happy to share this knowledge on the trail.
+Our Earth's Edge team of guides, cooks and porters are employed to lead and assist our expeditions on the ground along with the expedition leader and doctor on the expedition.
+Our Earth's Edge guides are highly experienced and very familiar with the expedition route, local history, cultures and customs of the region and are happy to share this knowledge on the trail.

 We have clear and transparent payment policies.
-We pay industry-standard wages or above to our guides, porters and cooks.
+We pay industry-standard wages or above to our Earth's Edge guides, porters and cooks.
 We also offer advice on tipping to all our clients.
-We ensure the money is divided fairly between the local guides, cooks, porters and drivers.
+We ensure the money is divided fairly between the Earth's Edge guides, cooks, porters and drivers.
 We offer specific tipping advice for Aconcagua in keeping with the local guidelines on best practice.

 The demands of high-altitude trekking require specific and often expensive equipment.
 We encourage clients to rent any additional equipment they may need locally in Mendoza before we depart for the trail.
 This helps support local businesses and reduces the overall cost of the trip!